Herbert Hoover, Former Geologist and Engineer

 Are You Afraid of Heights?

 Circled in red in the photo below, three surveyors with minimal safety gear are preparing anchorage lines for an aerial tram in Boulder Canyon.
+While workplace safety is a legal obligation with all forms of employment in 2018, such concerns were rarely considered in 1931.

 Before Digital Cameras, Panoramas Were Created a Little Differently